howsecureismypassword/modules-purescript/roadmap.md

     > Use NonEmpty for lists
 - Period conks out if more than a year's worth of seconds and calcsPerSecond is less than 1
     > Store everything in yoctoseconds?
+- Final output values need to be in JS native formats